otrv4/otrv4/otrv4.md

 determines if secret values held by two parties are equal without revealing the value itself.

+OTRv4 uses two kinds of Deniable Authenticated Key Exchanges (DAKE), as stated
+above: one for interactive conversations and one for non-interactive conversations.

 In the interactive DAKE, although access to one participant's private long-term key is required for authentication, both participants can deny having used their private long-term keys.
 A forged transcript of the DAKE can be produced